ngocdaothanh/mydit/README.md

 MySQL's `binlog_format` must be set to `ROW`.
 Note that RDS MySQL's `binlog_format` is set to `MIXED` by default.
 If you use RDS you need to create a parameter group and set it to the MySQL instance.
+You may need to restart the instance for the setting in the parameter group to take effect.

 The user to connect to the MySQL server must have privileges `REPLICATION SLAVE` and `REPLICATION CLIENT`.